 5. Now, on the Menu icon the downright and click on Create App (+)

 6. Now right-check and select the app/s for which you want to take a screenshot and click Create.

 7. The Taichi will prompt you to delete the installed App, and confirm it.

-8. Taichi will uninstall the app, and a new app will be created by Taichi.
+8. Taichi will uninstall the App, and Taichi will create a new app.

 10. Now, return to back and open the App from the Taichi home screen.

 11. Done!
 You can now Grab a Screenshot and share it with your family and friends.

 Method 3.
 Use Scrcpy Tool to Capture the Screenshot

 Here is another easy technique that you can utilize to capture the screen of your Android device.
 You have to use a tool called Scrcpy to mirror your smartphone screen on the PC.
 Then from the mirrored screen, you have to take a screenshot.
 Although it may sound like rocket science, it is quite simple when you apply it.

 - Grab the latest version of Scrcpy from GitHub.
 Depending upon whichever operating system your PC runs, get the corresponding version of Scrcpy.